alu111222333/JSONtemplate/README.md

     //...
 </script>
 ```
 You can use **"json2html"** name or **"jth"** for access to [library methods](#basic-only-3-methods).
-In examples below "jth" prefix used.
+In examples below "jth" prefix was used.

 # Basic example
-Library not used jQuery for network requests.
-There was implemented FETCH and XMLHttpRequest for fallback capability.
-Example below show standard way to work with server response.
+Library don't need jQuery for network requests.
+There was implemented FETCH with fallback to XMLHttpRequest.
+Example below show standard way of working with server response.

 ### Without jQuery:
 ```javascript